rebecavalverde/help-docs/docs/en/edu/faq-site-license.md

 ## How does a site license work?

-A [Flat for Education site license](https://flat.io/edu/pricing) works like a bulk of license that you can during a chosen duration (1 year or 1 quarter).
-It includes a minimum of 50 licenses that can be used the users of your school account.
+A [Flat for Education site license](https://flat.io/edu/pricing) is a license for your school or district that includes a certain number of seats with unlimited access to Flat for Education.
+You can purchase a site license by year or quarter.
+Our site licenses include a minimum of 50 seats that can be used by the people of your school account (teachers or students).

 The advantages of our site license:

-* All the licenses purchase **start and end at the same date**, so you don't have to worry about specific accounts dates
+* All the seats **start and end at the same date**, so you don't have to worry about specific accounts dates.
-* You can **re-use licenses during the year**.
-When a student leaves your class, you can delete their account to make it available for another student
+* You can **re-use seats during the year**.
+When a student leaves your class, you can delete their account to make available the seat for another student.
-* Licenses are **automatically assigned to active users**.
-For example, if you create more accounts or synchronize accounts from Google Classroom, and all the students don't use Flat you don't have to worry: their licenses can be used by other active students.
-When you move from a free trial to a site license, users get automatically get a new license from your site license.
+* Seats are **automatically assigned to active people**.
+This means only the people from your school account who sign in will get a seat from your site license.
+When you move from a free trial to a purchased site license, people get automatically get a seat from your new site license.
 * They are **cheaper** than our individual product (97% cheaper), you can [discover our pricing here](https://flat.io/edu/pricing).

 ## How can I purchase a site license for my school?